 According to the Mayo Clinic, pain and depression are very closely related.
 Much like binge eating and depression, either one can lead to the other.
 Pain as a result of depression, sometimes referred to as phantom pain, is most often found in headaches or back pain that is not associated with a diagnosed problem.
 Granted, most of the time, a headache is just a headache.
 So how does one tell the difference?
 If it is a constantly occurring headache, or back pain that doesn't go away with medication, you will want to talk to your doctor.

-These five symptoms of depression are some of the more common ones, but there are many other signs.
-Depression can manifest itself in numerous ways, or in only one.
+These five symptoms of depression are some of the more common ones.
+There are many others as well.
+Depression can manifest itself in numerous symptoms, or in only one.
 If one or a few of these symptoms apply to you, it is important to know that the next step towards feeling better is simply talking to someone.
+Begin by contacting Psychiatry Associates of Baton Rouge and requesting an appointment with any one of our highly-trained psychiatrists.